 When a new target instance is added to your cloud environment, GigaVUE-FM automatically detects and adds the instance into your monitoring session.
-Similarly, when an instance is removed, it updates the monitoring sessions to show the removed instance.
+Similarly, when an instance is removed, it updates the monitoring sessions.

 For the connections without G-vTAPs there is no targets that are automatically selected.
 You can use Tunnel as a Source in the monitoring session to accept a tunnel from anywhere.